18 Critical Rules To Deal With A Crisis/Disaster At Work

 11. Establish What A Solution Looks Like

-So, you have established the scale and cause of the crisis; now, you need to work together to establish what the solution looks like.
+So, you have established the scale and cause of the crisis; now, you need to work together to establish the solution.
 The solution is the main goal of the team. what does a solution look like

 Believe it or not, you do not always have all of the answers.

 So, let the team speak and add your solution at the end.
-The roundtable approach to solution creation also allows you to size up the team members and their motivations.
-This, in turn, allows you to assign tasks and roles better later in the process.
+The roundtable approach to solution creation also allows you to assess the team members and their motivations.
+This, in turn, allows you to assign tasks and roles more effectively later in the process.

 12. Choosing the Right Ethical Solution

-Let’s take the example of the car manufacturing industry in 2007.
+Let’s take the car manufacturing industry in 20087.
 The financial crisis heavily affected the stock market and the demand for new cars.
-This was a serious crisis that threatened immeasurably the profitability and existence of the biggest auto assemblers and all of their suppliers.
+2008 was a serious crisis that threatened the profitability and existence of the biggest auto assemblers and their suppliers immeasurably.

 Here are two solutions that were being utilized:

-US Car Makers – Aggressively reduce the workforce and reduce the manufacturing output, to maintain profit margin and offset the drop in revenue.
+US Car Makers aggressively reduced the workforce and manufacturing output to maintain profit margin and offset the drop in revenue.
 Positives: Instant fix and increases the chance of company survival.
 Negatives: Social impact of mass redundancies on towns, cities, and families.

-German Car Makers – Reduce manufacturing output and costs to offset the reduced demand for cars.
-Achieve this by giving the workforce an option, reduce working hours by 30% for the next 12 months, and keep your job, or 30% of the jobs must go.
-Positives: Fewer redundancy payments, less social impact, reduced output, and costs.
-Negatives: The automakers did not know when the recession would end; therefore, they were backloading the risk to a later date.
+German Car Makers reduced manufacturing output and costs to offset the reduced demand.
+Achieve this by giving the workforce an option to reduce working hours by 30% for the next 12 months and keep their job, or 30% of the jobs must go.
+Positives: Fewer redundancy payments, less social impact, reduced output and costs.
+Negatives: The automakers did not know when the recession would end; therefore, they were backloading the risk later.

 Ultimately, it is widely understood that German car companies had a better solution.
-When the financial crisis ended and the global economy started to function properly again, demand for cars started to grow.
+When the financial crisis ended, and the global economy started functioning properly again, car demand grew.
 When the market recovered, Volkswagen stepped in to claim the customers; it could ramp up production and capitalize on new markets because it still had its workforce.
 Volkswagen is now the world’s biggest car producer.
 They turned a crisis solution into a competitive advantage.

 13. Establish The Path To A Solution

-So, you know what the solution is, how do you get there?the journey to a solution
+So, you know what the solution is.
+How do you get there?

 Again, there are multiple paths to reaching a goal, and your new team might have a great solution hidden away in their minds.
 Perform the same roundtable discussion, table the solutions, and choose the best.